-Below, I have 5 proven tips that will help you get yourself back on track and be a more productive writer.
+Below, I have 5 proven tips that will help you get yourself back on track and develope some productive writing skills.

 1. Create a distraction-free work environment

-Distractions are the enemy of any productive endeavor.
+Distractions are the enemy of productive writing.
 And the worse part is that they show up unannounced and uninvited just when you sit yourself down to get something important accomplished.

 If distraction is a common problem for you, it’s time to take control of your work environment.

 Stop expecting the world to let you focus.
 It won’t.

 Then, turn off your phone, get the kids a babysitter, put on headphones that play the type of music that helps you concentrate, block the internet and anything else you have to do to keep yourself from getting distracted.

 Remember, you are in charge of your own mind.
 Set yourself up to stay in control of what it focuses on.

 If you still catch yourself drifting off task, stop and take stock of why this is happening.
 Is there more that you can prepare for?
 Do you need a snack or a coffee?
 Set these things up for yourself ahead of time so you have no excuse to get up and avoid the task at hand.